 EM capital outflows do still occur as investors seek safety, but the flood of GD reserves and bonds sold by the Fed reduces the pressure on EMs.
 The Fed prioritizes US recovery, but benefits EMs indirectly by reducing their loss of capital.
 The Fed's USD injection and GD-to-USD conversions stabilize the US financial system.
-The demand for the safety of GD bonds lowers GD bond yields for a short period of time.
+Fear of a GD liquidity crisis leads to rising GD bond yields, because investors value GD now instead of in the future.
+This leads to an uptick in the GD money supply.
 The flood of USD from the QE program leads to volatility in exchange rates for the USD, but has limited impact on the stability of other economies.
 The Fed's GD reserves are reduced, and all other countries have a net gain of GD reserves.

-3.6.
-Case study: the Asian Financial Crisis (AFC) of 1997
+4.6.
+Case study: Asian Financial Crisis (AFC) of 1997